vmware/versatile-data-kit/examples/online-exhibition/README.md

 # Online Exhibition
+The objective of this scenario is to ingest and process in VDK Vincent Van Gogh's paintings available in [Europeana](https://www.europeana.eu/en), a well-known European aggregator for Cultural Heritage.
+Europeana provides all the Cultural Heritage objects through its public [REST API](https://pro.europeana.eu/page/intro#access).

 This example provides the complete code to perform the following tasks:

 * Data Ingestion from REST API